422 Bath Road

 A unique broadleaf evergreen shrub with extremely fragrant light pink flowers tinged yellow in late spring and a compact habit, good fall color; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Pink And Sweet Azalea is blanketed in stunning clusters of fragrant pink trumpet-shaped flowers with a yellow flare at the ends of the branches in late spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy narrow leaves turn an outstanding red in the fall.
-The fruit is not ornamentally significant.

 Pink And Sweet Azalea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.